coreos/docs/os/booting-on-niftycloud.md

 ## Cloud-config

-CoreOS allows you to configure machine parameters, launch systemd units on startup and more via cloud-config.
+Container Linux allows you to configure machine parameters, launch systemd units on startup and more via cloud-config.
 Jump over to the [docs to learn about the supported features](https://github.com/coreos/coreos-cloudinit/blob/master/Documentation/cloud-config.md).
 Cloud-config is intended to bring up a cluster of machines into a minimal useful state and ideally shouldn't be used to configure anything that isn't standard across many hosts.
 On NIFTY Cloud, the cloud-config can be modified while the instance is running and will be processed next time the machine boots.

-You can provide cloud-config to CoreOS via [NIFTY Cloud CLI][cli-documentation].
+You can provide cloud-config to Container Linux via [NIFTY Cloud CLI][cli-documentation].

 The most common cloud-config for NIFTY Cloud looks like: